oracle-livelabs/database/mysql-migration/provision/provision.md

     ![Stack Information](images/resource-manager-stack-info.png)

 3. Review the values pre-populated for your OCI Resources, update the password for "MDS Admin User's Password" (default password: Oracle#123).
-Specify the <a href="https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengaboutk8sversions.htm" target="\_blank">**supported Kubernetes version**</a>, for example, 1.25.4 and click **Next**.
+Specify the **[supported Kubernetes versions](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengaboutk8sversions.htm)**, for example, 1.25.4 and click **Next**.

     ![Stack Variables](images/resource-manager-stack-variables.png)
     > **Note**: Oracle recommends that you use the most recent Kubernetes version that Container Engine for Kubernetes supports